 Northern Trust Corporation (the "Corporation") is a financial holding company that is a leading provider of asset servicing, fund administration, asset management, fiduciary and banking solutions for corporations, institutions, families and individuals worldwide.
-Northern Trust focuses on managing and servicing client assets through its two client-focused reporting segments: Corporate & Institutional Services and Wealth Management.
-Asset management and related services are provided to Corporate & Institutional Services and Wealth Management clients primarily by the Asset Management business.
+The Corporation focuses on managing and servicing client assets through its two client-focused reporting segments: Corporate & Institutional Services and Wealth Management.
+Asset management and related services are provided to Corporate & Institutional Services and Wealth Management business.
 The Corporation conducts business through various U.S. and non-U.S. subsidiaries, including through its principal subsidiary, The Northern Trust Company (the "Bank").
-At March 31, 2015, the Corporation had consolidated total assets of \$107.0 billion and stockholders' equity of \$8.6 billion.
+At June 30, 2015, the Corporation had consolidated total assets of \$119.9 billion and stockholders' equity of \$8.7 billion.